VArbiter/CCExtensionKit/README.md

 ### Installation

-CCExtensionKit is available through [CocoaPods](http://cocoapods.org).
+MQExtensionKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby